Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 ### 2.5 Add software builds to biocbuild's crontab

-Must be done from the biocbuild account.
+This applies to all build machines, _standalone_ or _non-standalone_.

+It must be done from the `biocbuild` account for an _internal build node_, or from the account from which the builds will be run for an _external build node_.

 First make sure to have the following lines at the top of the crontab: